What Defines Financial Abuse?

 - Forcing a family member to change their Will

-- Stopping a family member from getting a job or going to work
+- Preventing a family member from getting a job or going to work

 - Stopping a family member from studying